ArtRabbit/freshers/src/pages/london.md

 In 2020, these important events are must-attends for every art student and (emerging) art professional.
 Keep this list with you throughout the year, or [join ArtRabbit and save them to get reminders before they start](https://www.artrabbit.com/) so that your event calendar will never miss a beat.

-{% arimage "/static/img/uploads/rcop-webbanner.jpg", "Royal College of Physicians", "Founded in 1518 by King Henry VIII, the Royal College of Physicians of London is the oldest medical college in England and continues to play a pivotal role in shaping public health today.
-The RCP Museum looks after 500 years of history with library, archive, museum collections and temporary exhibitions open to the public for free.", "https://artrabb.it/2JYb5zy" %}
+{% arimage "/static/img/uploads/rcop-webbanner.jpg", "Royal College of Physicians", "Explore the unsettling beauty of the human body from the medieval age to the contemporary world.", "https://artrabb.it/2JYb5zy" %}

 **January**